saloon-protocol/smartcontracts/README.md

-What am i trying to build?
+BountyProxyFactory deploys bounty proxies which all look to the same upgradeable beacon.
+We can upgrade all proxies by changing which contract the beacon is looking to.

+---

-Two Contratcs:
+Two main Contratcs:

 - Bounty Pool factory - All bounties are going to be pools.
 - Pool contract